hershal-rami/CosmogBot/README.md

 Once you have your token variable set in your local environment, simply run `python3 bot.py` and the bot will go online!

 # Goals:
--require or not require permissions for specific commands to prevent abuse

--add error handling (upon error send a descriptive message in the channel so the user knows the issue, ex not having admin permissions):
-    -commandnotfound

-    -missingpermissions

-    -missingrequiredarguments

 -update kill leaders script
     -connect to new doc